-Generally, a small business selling goods or services needs a stellar website.
+A small business needs to have a stellar website, especially if it’s selling goods or providing services.
 But where does a busy entrepreneur start when it comes time to design and implement functionality for a new site?
-Before you start the process, ask yourself the questions below to help you create a site that attracts and engages your target audience.
+Before you start the process, ask yourself the questions below to help create a site that attracts and engages your target audience.

 - How is the product photography?

 - How detailed are their product and service descriptions?
 Is vital information missing or confusing?

 - Where are the calls to action and are they strong enough to elicit a response?

 - Is the site optimized for mobile?

 - What types of contact do they offer?
 (Live chat, email, phone number, etc.)

 - Do they include dynamic content like a blog, social media feeds or newsletters?

 If you are hiring a designer, it’s helpful to share these websites and your impressions with them.
 They will appreciate you doing the legwork!

 Do you have a “call-to-action”?